 In the last article, we established both the syntax of defining and calling

-, but we need some way of getting user input from the command
+functions in C, but we need some way of getting user input from the command

 line and we need some way of telling the computer which function to start from.

-In this article, we'll establish the main
+In this article, we'll establish the main function, which serves as an entry

-and we'll write the basics of our first program.
+point in C and we'll write the basics of our first program.

 Since I want us to get the first program written soon, I'm going to gloss over a